 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

 Throughout your life, you'll be offered a wide range of truly boneheaded investment opportunities.
-The 9-hour timeshare pitch you white-knuckled through to get a free Orlando trip.
+The 9-hour timeshare pitch you white-knuckled through to get a free Mallorca trip.
 Cousin Brian’s unfinished indie doc about Gordon Lightfoot.
 The Nigerian prince’s fortune an emailing stranger picked little-old-you to liberate.
 Wise investment opportunities are often things you need to seek out.
 Before you go searching, find out if you should be investing in the first place.

 Should I invest money?